yotamblu/GooseNet/README.md

 •  Viewing and sharing workout details like avg HR Laps and Paces and Route map is now available for all users <br/>
 •  Profile Pictures 🖼️ <br/>
 •  Password Changing <br/>
+•  Seeing planned workouts is now available

+GooseNet Mobile for ANDROID is being worked on
 <br/><br/>